Modified Newtonian dynamics: Complete MOND theories

+AQUAL

-The first hypothesis of MOND (dubbed AQUAL) was constructed in 1984 by Milgrom and Jacob Bekenstein.
-AQUAL generates MONDian behavior by modifying the gravitational term in the classical Lagrangian from being quadratic in the gradient of the Newtonian potential to a more general function.
-(AQUAL is an acronym for A QUAdratic Lagrangian.)
-In formulae:
+The first hypothesis of MOND (dubbed AQUAL, for "A QUAdratic Lagrangian") was constructed in 1984 by Milgrom and Jacob Bekenstein.
+AQUAL generates MONDian behavior by modifying the gravitational term in the classical Lagrangian from being quadratic in the gradient of the Newtonian potential to a more general function F. This function F reduces to the $\mu$-version of the interpolation function after varying the over $\phi$ using the principle of least action.
+In Newtonian gravity and AQUAL the Lagrangians are:

 where $\phi$ is the standard Newtonian gravitational potential and F is a new dimensionless function.
 Applying the Euler–Lagrange equations in the standard way then leads to a non-linear generalization of the Newton–Poisson equation:

 This can be solved given suitable boundary conditions and choice of F to yield Milgrom's law (up to a curl field correction which vanishes in situations of high symmetry).
+AQUAL uses the $\mu$-version of the chosen interpolation function.

+QUMOND

-An alternative way to modify the gravitational term in the lagrangian is to introduce a distinction between the true (MONDian) acceleration field a and the Newtonian acceleration field aN.
+An alternative way to modify the gravitational term in the Lagrangian is to introduce a distinction between the true (MONDian) acceleration field a and the Newtonian acceleration field aN.
 The Lagrangian may be constructed so that aN satisfies the usual Newton-Poisson equation, and is then used to find a via an additional algebraic but non-linear step, which is chosen to satisfy Milgrom's law.
 This is called the "quasi-linear formulation of MOND", or QUMOND, and is particularly useful for calculating the distribution of "phantom" dark matter that would be inferred from a Newtonian analysis of a given physical situation.
+QUMOND has become the dominant MOND field theory since it was first formulated in 2010 because it is much more computationally friendly and may be more intuitive to those who have worked on numerical simulations of Newtonian gravity.
+QUMOND uses the $\nu$-version of the chosen interpolation function.
+QUMOND and AQUAL can be derived from each other using a Legendre transform.
+The QUMOND Lagrangian is: